Axway/streams-open-docs/content/en/docs/relnotes/20220228_streams_relnotes.md

 ### Kubernetes version

-Due to the migration to nginx in version `1.1.1`, the minimum version of kubernetes supported is `1.1.19`.
+As a result of the Nginx library update to version `1.1.1`, the minimum supported version of Kubernetes is now `1.1.19`.

 ## Deprecated features
 <!-- As part of our software development life cycle, we constantly review our Streams offering. -->